Dear Home Ec 101,

 Whoo boy, slow down a little bit.

 I love cooking with dried beans.
-Well, that isn’t exactly true, I love what cooking with dried beans does for our grocery budget.
-It took a little while, but so far I have the kids sold on pintos, refried beans, black beans, and occasionally I can get them to go for the tightwad classic beans and rice.
+Well, that isn’t exactly true; I love what cooking with dried beans does for our grocery budget.
+It took a little while, but so far, I have the kids sold on pintos, refried beans, and black beans, and occasionally I can get them to go for the tightwad classic beans and rice.
 I’m working on getting them comfortable with chickpeas, lentils, and kidney beans.
 It’s a slow process with young kids, but we’re making definite progress.

-I’ve written about how to use dried beans in recipes before, but a refresher is always a good thing.
+I’ve written about how to use dried beans in recipes before, but a refresher is always good.